vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 ## Update the index with image vectors
 Now we are ready to feed and index the image vectors.

-We update the documents in the index by running partial update operations, adding the vectors using real time updates of the existing documents. partially updating a tensor field, with or without tensor does not trigger re-indexing.
+We update the documents in the index by running partial update operations, adding the vectors using real time updates of the existing documents.
+Partially updating a tensor field, with or without tensor, does not trigger re-indexing.
 ```python
 for asin,vector in tqdm(vectors):
     update_doc = {